bobrocke/My-Blog-Hugo/content/post/2025-03-14-moving-from-wordpress.md

 : Written in JavaScript and using React templates, this one is very popular.
 But it's more of an application framework that can create static sites.

 [Hugo](https://gohugo.io/)
 : Written in Go and using Go templates, Hugo is coming on like gangbusters.
 One of its claims to fame is the speed with which it can generate a site.
+It's also a 'batteries included' system that needs few add-ons.

 [Eleventy/11ty](https://www.11ty.dev/)
 : This one is written in JavaScript but is a descendant of Jekyll rather than an application framework.
-It's super extensible and can use a number of different template languages.
+It's not much out of the box, but it's super extensible so you can add what you need.
+It also can use a number of different template languages, if you have a preference..

 [Nuxt](https://nuxt.com/)
 : Another JavaScript application framework, but using Vue templates.